-You want to choose a major that will allow you to make solid job-related choices once you graduate.
+You want to choose a major that will allow you to best career moves once you graduate.
 Ideally, you want to choose your

 future field, then select a major that goes with it.
 Some popular college majors include nursing, business administration and management, teacher education, criminal justice and corrections, information technology, and accounting.
 In America, history and English remain popular in major fields.

 Selecting a college major starts with knowing what your interests are.
 You don’t have to choose a job that you love–sometimes, following your passion can lead to a job field that’s difficult to break into or that might not offer you the kinds of opportunities that you need–but you should select a path that you’ll enjoy.
 These steps might help: